Naturalisation

 • Absence of a criminal record (Unbescholtenheit).

-Refugees and Beneficiaries of subsidiary protection may have faster access to naturalisation in less than 15 years of residence under certain conditions.
+Refugees and beneficiaries of subsidiary protection may have faster access to naturalisation in less than 15 years of residence under certain conditions.
 They may shorten their waiting period if: (a) they have acquired B2-level knowledge of German; or (b) have acquired B1-level knowledge and can prove efforts of personal integration.
 The at least three-year voluntary work or activity in the social field must serve the common well-being and represent an integration-relevant added value in Austria.
 If they fulfil these criteria and the general conditions, the waiting period for obtaining citizenship may be reduced to 6 years.
-In any other case, it is easier for beneficiaries of subsidiary protection to obtain naturalisation by obtaining long-term resident status after 5 years (see Long-Term Residence); then, they may be naturalised after 10 years.
+In any other case, it is easier for beneficiaries of subsidiary protection to obtain naturalisation by obtaining long-term resident status after 5 years (Long-Term Residence); then, they may be naturalised after 10 years.

 Year Number of persons with asylum status receiving citizenship